 "I'll get you back to the station on my way to work tomorrow.
 You taking a bus south or the train?
 Bus is cheaper."
 "Train, Billy.
 Long as there're porters, that's the way I want to travel."
 "They sure make good money.
 Four hundred, five a month.
 Plus tips."
 They walked all the way.
 "We'll buy you some decent shoes in the morning," said Billy.
+"And maybe a stop at the Goodwill, OK?"
+Frank laughed.
+He had forgotten how raggedy he looked.
+Chicago, braced by wind and a smug twilight sky, was full of strutting, well dressed pedestrians moving quickly-as though meeting a deadline somewhere down sidewalks wider than Lotus roads.
+By the time they left downtown and entered Billy's neighborhood, night was on its way.
 "Say hello to my wife, Arlene, and this is our little man, Thomas."
 Frank thought Arlene pretty enough for the stage.
 Her pompadour crowned a high, smooth forehead over fierce brown eyes.
 "You all want supper?"
 Arlene asked.

 "No," Billy said.
 "We ate already."
 "Good."
 Arlene was getting ready for her night shift at the metal factory.
 She kissed Thomas on the top of his head as he sat at the kitchen table reading a book.

-Billy and Frank leaned over the coffee table re-arranging its do-dads to play cards, talk and drink beer.
-Earlier when Billy

-Trank laughed.
-He had forgotten how

-I aggedy he feet looked, although nobody

-else had.
-Chicago, bruced by wird

-and a smug aftername free type

-was full I well drener pedestrians

-moving quickly - as though meeting a

-deadline showhere side walks wider than

-lountry hoads.
-Fifther they left

-downtown and entered Polly's neighborhood

-wight was coming fact on its way.

-metal factory.
-She kissed Thomas on the top of his head as he sate to the body on the back of the back Billy and frank leaned over the coffee table re-arranging its do-dads to play cords, talk and drink beer.
+Billy and Frank leaned over the coffee table re-arranging its do-dads for space to play tonk, talk and drink beer.
+Earlier when What work you do, Billy > Steel, But we an Strike Now, Solgedown to the Agency to Aget want day work tenthy "Good."
+Arlene was getting ready for her night shift at the " at getting each result is read to recitite and fortery.
+She kissed Thomas on the top of his head as he sat at the kitchen table reading a book."
+Billy and Frank leaned over the coffee table re-arranging its sed dods for space to play tank, talk and drink been.
 Earlier when Billy introduced his son to Frank, the boy had lifted his left arm to shake hands, Frank noticed the right one sagging at his side.
 Now, shuffling the deck, he asked what happened to his son's arm.
 Billy arranged his hands in rifle position.
 "Drive by cop," he said.
 "He had a cap pistol.
 Eight years old, running up and down the sidewalk pointing it.
 Some red neck rookie thought his dick was under appreciated by his brother cops."
 "You can't just shoot a kid," said Frank.

 "Cops shoot anything they want.
+This here's a mob city.
 Arlene went a little crazy in the emergency room.
 They threw her out twice.
 But it turned out all right in the end.
 The bad arm kept him off the streets and in the classroom.
 He's a math wiz.
 Wins competitions all over.
 Scholarships pouring in."
 "So the boy cop did him a favor."
 "No. No, no, no. Jesus stepped in and did that.
 He said, 'Hold on there Mr. Police Guy.
 Don't hurt the least of mine.
 He who harms the least of mine disturbs the tranquility of my mind."
 Beautiful, thought Frank.
 Bible stuff works every time every place-except the fire zone.
 "Jesus.
 Jesus!"
 That's what Mike said.
 Red yelled it too.
 "Jesus, God Almighty, I'm fucked, Frank, Jesus, help me."
 The math wiz had no objection to sleeping on the sofa and letting his father's new friend have his bed.
-Frank approached him, saying "Thanks, Buddy."
+Frank approached him in the boy's bedroom, saying "Thanks, Buddy."
 "My name is Thomas," said the boy.